Egor-Skriptunoff/pure_lua_alert/README.md

 Please send any ideas, improvements and contructive criticism to egor.skriptunoff(at)gmail.com

 Feedback is especially desirable from:
-* People that are using *nix distributions not in widespread use;
+* People that are using *nix distributions which are not in widespread use;
 * CJK Windows users.

 ### FAQ
 **Q:**
    Why module version numbers are so plain: version 1, version 2,... instead of traditional x.y.z version notation?
 **A:**
    I want to keep things simple.
    This module is intended to ALWAYS keep backward compatibility: if your program works with "alert" version N, it will also work with "alert" version N+1.
    So, one level of numbers is enough to describe dependency.